krig/fossnorth2019/slides.md

 Vera Watson was the wife of John McCarthy and was also a notable programmer.
-She was originally of chinese russian descent and was hired to work on machine language translation but proved to be a very skilled programmer.
+She was originally of chinese russian descent and was hired by IBM to work on machine language translation but proved to be a very skilled programmer.
 She was later involved in developing the IBM System R, the first SQL database.
 Outside programming she was also an accomplished mountain climber.
 In 1974 she became the first woman to ascend Aconcagua, the highest mountain in the southerna and western hemispheres.
 Sadly, she perished while trying for the peak of Annapurna in 1978, as part of the American Women's Himalayan Expedition, of which two different members of the team had reached the